Abhilash-Chandran/FlareExporter/README.md

 ## To-Do's

+- [ ] Handle buttons disabling logic properly.
-- [] Give an option to restart the animation on click of the record button.
+- [ ] Give an option to restart the animation on click of the record button.
 I think this is a good option.
 If you want to implicitly record the animation from the begining.
 As of now the the recorder start recording the moment the button is pressed. this is ensure users can record the animation based on how much of the animation is to be recorded.
-- [] Provide options for alterng video bitrate - currently set to 2.5Mbits/s
+- [ ] Provide options for alterng video bitrate - currently set to 2.5Mbits/s
-- [] Handle buttons disabling logic.
-- [] Enable dowload gif option.
+- [ ] Enable dowload gif option.
-- [] Document the code properly and extract components appropriately.
+- [ ] Document the code properly and extract components appropriately.
-- [] Clean Code and imports.
+- [ ] Clean Code and imports.
   > Anything you feel required can be added with a PR :D

 ---